The Flash season 5

 The fifth season of the American television series The Flash, which is based on the DC Comics character Barry Allen / Flash, premiered on The CW on October 9, 2018, and concluded on May 14, 2019, with a total of 22 episodes.
-The season follows Barry dealing with the consequences of his future daughter's time traveling, while confronting a new foe in Orlin Dwyer, the Cicada.
+The season follows Barry dealing with the consequences of his future daughter's time traveling, while confronting a new foe, Orlin Dwyer.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe, and is a spin-off of Arrow.
 The season was produced by Berlanti Productions, Warner Bros.
-Television, and DC Entertainment, with Todd Helbing serving as showrunner.
+Television, and DC Entertainment, with Todd Helbing as showrunner.

 The season was ordered in April 2018, and production began that July.
 Grant Gustin stars as Barry, with principal cast members Candice Patton, Danielle Panabaker, Carlos Valdes, Tom Cavanagh, and Jesse L. Martin also returning from previous seasons, while Hartley Sawyer, Danielle Nicolet, and Jessica Parker Kennedy were promoted to series regulars from their recurring status in season four.
 They are joined by new cast member Chris Klein while former series regular Keiynan Lonsdale makes a guest appearance.
 The series was renewed for a sixth season on January 31, 2019.